 1. American Association of University Women

 This organization offers financial aid for women in different fields of study and at different points in their careers.
 Check out their Career Development Grants for individuals with a bachelor's degree who wish to further their education for career purposes.
-The AAUW also offers Selected Professions Fellowships which aim to encourage more women to enter male-dominated professions by providing education-related money to women who want to receive training in medicine, law, architecture, engineering, and more.
+The AAUW also offers Selected Professions Fellowships which aim to encourage more women to enter male-dominated professions by providing education-related money to women who want to learn about medicine, law, architecture, engineering, and more.

 2. Philanthropic Educational Organization (P.E.O)